agarciduenas/Fraud_Bot/README.md

 (https://visualstudio.microsoft.com/)

 Once the program installed on your computer, open the file located in the predicting_fraud_transactions folder and run the code.

 ---

-## Examples

-The following is an example of how the program works.

----